 \section{Introduction}

-Numerical simulators (or computer codes) are fundamental tools for understanding, modeling and predicting phenomena.
+Numerical simulators are fundamental tools for understanding, modeling and predicting phenomena.
 They are widely used nowadays in several fields such as physics, chemistry and biology, but also in economics and social science.
 These numerical simulators take a large number of input parameters more or less uncertain, characterizing the studied phenomenon.
-Consequently, the output which is provided by the numerical code is also uncertain.
-It is therefore important to consider not only the nominal values of inputs, but also the set of all possible values in the range of variation of each uncertain parameter \cite{Derocquigny2008, Helton2006}.
+Consequently, the output which is provided by the numerical simulator is also uncertain.
+It is therefore important to consider not only the nominal values of inputs, but also the set of all possible values in the range of variation of each uncertain input \cite{Derocquigny2008, Helton2006}.
 In the framework of a probabilistic approach, the inputs and the output are considered as random variables and their uncertainties are modeled by probability distributions.
 The objective is then to evaluate the impact of the input uncertainties on the variability of the output.
-For this, sensitivity analysis studies can be performed, using statistical methods based on code simulations (also called realizations or observations).
-To choose these numerical simulations, experimental design techniques can be used (see e.g. \cite{damblin2013numerical}).
+For this, sensitivity analysis studies can be performed, using statistical methods based on a sample of realizations from the simulator.
+To choose these numerical simulations, experimental design techniques can be used~\cite{damblin2013numerical}.

 \textbf{Generalities on sensitivity analysis.} Sensitivity analysis \cite{saltelli2008global} aims at determining how the variability of inputs contributes, qualitatively or quantitatively, to the output variability.
-Sensitivity analysis can yield a screening of the inputs, which consists in separating the inputs into two subgroups: those that significantly influence the output value (significant inputs) and those whose influence on the output can be neglected.
+Sensitivity analysis can yield a screening of the inputs, which consists in separating them into two subgroups: those that mainly influence the output (most influential inputs) and those whose influence on the output can be neglected.
 More generally, sensitivity analysis can be divided into two main areas:

 \begin{itemize} \item local sensitivity analysis (LSA) which studies the output variability for a small input variation around nominal values (reference values); \item global sensitivity analysis (GSA) which studies the impact of the input uncertainties on the output, considering the whole range of input variation. \end{itemize}